mitryp/minecraft-server-template/README.md

 # Minecraft Server Docker Template

-This is my Minecraft Server template for Docker Compose.
+This is our Minecraft Server template for Docker Compose.

 ## Tech used